Elementary and Middle categories

 The created piece should:

-• Be an original design reflecting the theme, Extra!
-Extra!
-Headlines in Georgia History
+- Be an original design reflecting the theme, The Rule of Law in Georgia’s History.

 Guidelines for Submission: